tempeste/discordBot/README.md

 - **Voice Channel Interaction**: The bot has the ability to join and leave voice channels, providing an interactive experience for server members.

-- **External IP Address Reporting**: A crucial administrative feature of the bot is its ability to report the host machine's external IP address.
-This functionality is essential for the efficient administration and troubleshooting of the Palworld server, especially in the absence of a DDNS setup.
+- **Palworld Server Administration Features**: The bot includes specialized commands for managing and monitoring the Palworld server:
+    - `check_server`: Retrieves and displays the Palworld server's status, including the Internet IP and resource usage, formatted in an engaging Discord embed.
+    - `restart_server`: Allows for restarting the Palworld server, ensuring that this critical administrative function is easily accessible.
+This command is restricted to the bot owner for security reasons.

 ## Task Checklist
 - [x] Set up basic Discord bot infrastructure.
 - [x] Enable bot to join and leave voice channels.
 - [x] Integrate YouTube API for searching and playing videos.
 - [x] Implement a command to search for YouTube videos and display results.
-- [x] Implement a command that outputs the host machine's ip address.
+~~ [x] Implement a command that outputs the host machine's ip address.~~
+- [x] Implement a command to query palworld server status and usage
+- [x] Implement a command to restart palworld server
 - [ ] Add functionality to play audio from YouTube videos in voice channels.
 - [ ] Develop a queue system for song playback.
 - [ ] Create additional playback control commands (e.g., pause, stop, skip).